Cholmes24/JID-0338/README.md

        > Authentication Plugin: caching-sha2_password cannot be loaded

-       * If that does not fix the problem, then locate the my.ini file which should be located in the ProgramData\MySQL\MySQL Server 5.7 on your main drive.
+       * If that does not fix the problem, then locate the my.ini file which should be in the ProgramData\MySQL\MySQL Server 5.7 on your main drive.

        * Open the configuration file and add the lines that follow underneath the corresponding headers: